Chris Dingwall | Writing | Curating | Teaching

 Art, Commerce, and the Politics of Race

 The exhibition highlights the work of African American commercial artists who shaped the racial politics of mass consumerism during the twentieth century.
 As co-curator, I helped tell this story by selecting a range of design work from manufactured products such as chairs and dolls to printed ephemera such as album covers and magazine advertising.
 My long essay on the social history of African American design in Chicago was freely distributed as an illustrated newspaper-style handout in the gallery space.
-The exhibition, supported by the Terra Foundation of American Art, runs at the Chicago Cultural Center from October 2018 to March 2019.
+The exhibition was supported by the Terra Foundation of American Art.

 A symposium on The Designs of African American Life celebrated the opening of the exhibition on November 3, 2018 with a group of leading scholars in African American studies who spoke on the themes of design, political economy, and politics.